Slowdeb/Tryhackme/Wonderland.md

 This is another privilege escalation method here, we will take advantage of the SUID binary teaParty!

-We have to create a small “date” bash script that calls for /bin/bash and export $PATH to one specified by us and take advange of “date” not having a absolute path.
+We have to create a small “date” bash script that executes /bin/bash and export $PATH to one specified by us and take advantage of “date” not having an absolute path.

 ![script_date](https://user-images.githubusercontent.com/76821053/120694943-ab24e500-c4a2-11eb-840e-5bf411021bbf.png)